Become Our Sponsor

 The costs of operating the gym are a constant problem.
 We have been blessed to have had two sponsors who are now deceased, Charlie Pechette and Brian Boyle.
 Without their help and support it would not have been possible to accomplish what we did.
 Presently, Phil Spencer has made it possible to maintain the gym with his financial support, help and guidance.
 He has been with us since we moved to our location on Winkler Ave in 2010.

 January 8, 2021, we had the Grand Opening of our current gym at 4220 Cleveland Ave.
 While opening our new gym we also set up and opened the Florida Boxing Hall of Fame Museum, separate from but in the same building as the gym.
 In April 2021 we established the SJC Mentoring Program.
 We take students Monday through Friday from 12:30pm to 3:00pm and give them a lunch, mentoring, gym training and send them home with a snack.
 Those students who are unavailable during the day are invited to come in the evening during normal gym hours where they receive training, and their families are given groceries at no charge.
 We partnered with the Midwest Food Bank of Florida to make this possible.
-We originally started with 1 school and 3 students as a pilot and currently have 94 students from 34 different Lee County schools involved.
-Four students have since graduated from High School and a few others are close to graduating.
+We originally started with 1 school and 3 students as a pilot and currently have 154 students from 44 different Lee County schools involved.
+Nine students have since graduated from High School and a few others are close to graduating.

 In November 2021 SJC had our first annual Thanksgiving Day Dinner, catered by Mel’s Diner.
 Those Southwest Florida families who came had a wonderful meal and enjoyed a memorable day together.